SpongePowered/SpongeDocs/source/about/faq.rst

 On a related note, we will not be providing support for Bukkit plugins on Sponge.
 However, it may be possible for a third-party to create a way for Bukkit plugins to work on Sponge.

-How will switching to Sponge affect players on my server?
+How Will Switching to Sponge Affect Players on My Server?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Switching to Sponge should not affect players on your server.
 If you (as a server owner) migrate correctly, players will be able to connect to your server the same way as they did before you migrated to Sponge.
 They will not need to have Forge installed - unless your server runs Forge mods, of course.